 - A data subject has the right to require the processing of personal data to be restricted.

 - A data subject has the right to request that all the data subject’s personal data is sent to another data controller.

 - A data subject can, in some circumstances object to the use of the data.

 A data controller is required to respond to any exercise of the data rights within 30 days although an extension is possible where there are complex or multiple requests.
 In some cases, there are exemptions from providing the information that is requested and care must be taken in the release of personal data about a third party.

-Our lawyers can advise upon the response to the exercise of data subject rights – what information to release, whether an exemption applies and how to deal with third party information.
+Our lawyers can advise upon the response to the exercise of data subject rights – what information to release, whether an exemption applies and how to deal with third-party information.

-A data breach is almost inevitable, whether it is due to human error, an IT failure or a breach of cyber security.
+A data breach is almost inevitable, whether it is due to human error, an IT failure, or a breach of cyber security.
 It is essential that there are procedures in place to deal with it and to assess the risks.

 A data breach must be reported to the ICO within 72 hours unless it can be concluded that it is unlikely to give rise to a risk to the data subject.
-If it is likely to result in a high risk to the data subject, the data subjects must be informed with as much information as possible and advise about how the risks can be minimised.
+If it is likely to result in a high risk to the data subject, the data subjects must be informed with as much information as possible and advised about how the risks can be minimised.

 Advice on reporting is available from the ICO’s website or on the ICO’s helpline 0303 123 1113.